AhmedHuzifa/players-market-value-prediction/README.md

 **uv run python test.py**

 ### 3) Docker
-- Build the image
+Build the image
 **docker build -t value-prediction .**

--Run the container
+Run the container
 **docker run -it --rm -p 8080:8080 value-prediction** The API will be available at: http://localhost:8080